 As for the forms of bogginess, some is obvious.
 See the muddy churned up path at the first picture here.

 Yes, that's obvious, better not step right in the muddy parts.
 Try to step on the grassy hummocks.

 But then look at that innocent looking shallow water standing in the grass, in the second picture.

 A little wet, yes.
 It looks like an innocent puddle on top of some grassy soil.
 You wouldn't want to jump firmly into that puddle, but it should be reasonable to step softly there, right?

 Step there and you're going in at least knee deep.
 More like mid-thigh, in my muddy and somewhat bedraggled experience.

-When you get over that next rise, into what is almost very slightly sunlit ground, you'll be at the point where you can see the end of the main valley.
+When you get over that next rise, into what was almost very slightly sunlit ground when I was there, you'll be at the point where you can see the end of the main valley.